citp/privacy-policy-historical/c/co/col/collegedata.com.md

 When you sign up for CollegeData, we ask that you provide to us certain personally identifiable information.
 We request this information in order to verify compliance with the CollegeData Site User Agreement and applicable federal, state and local law and for identification and security purposes.
 We may also ask that you provide to us certain other information, such as how you heard about CollegeData and what college planning resources you are using or have used.

 Data Locker
-When you use certain tools on this Site, such as College Chances, EFC Estimator, College Match, Scholarship Finder, and College Net Cost Calculator, and when you save items to your Data Locker, such information will be retained in a file specific to you.
+When you use certain tools on this Site, such as College Chances, EFC Calculator, College Match, Scholarship Finder, and College Net Price Calculator, and when you save items to your Data Locker, such information will be retained in a file specific to you.

 Collection of Personal Information from Children Under Thirteen
 1st Financial Bank USA does not knowingly allow children under the age of thirteen (13) to sign up for our services.